When There’s Blood in the Street: Buy Hand Over Fist

 However, contrarian investing also carries risks.
 Markets can remain distressed for extended periods, requiring discipline to withstand temporary declines or periods of low performance.
 Diversification and position sizing are essential risk management techniques for limiting potential losses.

-Successful contrarian investors base their decisions on a comprehensive investment thesis, conducting fundamental analysis to evaluate the intrinsic value of an asset relative to its current market price.
+Successful contrarian investors base their decisions on a comprehensive investment thesis.
+They conduct fundamental analysis to evaluate an asset’s intrinsic value relative to its current market price.
 Patience is also crucial, as it may take months or years for markets to recover fully and for contrarian investments to generate significant returns.

 In conclusion, contrarian investing, epitomized by the phrase “buy when there’s blood in the streets,” offers a compelling strategy for investors seeking to capitalize on market distress.
 By going against the herd mentality, conducting thorough research, and maintaining a patient approach, contrarian investors can identify undervalued assets with the potential for significant future gains.
 However, it is essential to exercise caution, employ proper risk management techniques, and remain committed to a long-term investment perspective to navigate the risks and volatility associated with this strategy.